how to organize a charity tournamentIn this blog post, you will learn how to organize a charity tournament in 5 steps.

 Prizes help encourage participation in your event and add excitement to the day.
 Consider prizes for hole in one contests, longest drives, and overall tournament winners.
 Prizes could either be items from local businesses, cash awards, or even special experiences.

-Promote your charity golf event
+Promote your charity event

 Promotion is critical for getting people to attend in the first place.
 Use social media to drum up some buzz around your event.
 Give regular updates that feature sponsors, showcase auction items, and highlight the cause you are raising money for.
 This helps to attract both participants as well as donors.